 [Regulation 41 inserted in Gazette 20 Jun 1997 p.
 2842.]

-42. Information about discounts, incentives, concessions and write-offs
+42. Discounts for early payment etc., information about in annual financial report

 (1) The annual financial report is to include for each discount or other incentive granted for early payment of any money and in respect of each waiver or concession in relation to any money —

 (a) in respect of a discount —